 The Fund is directly subject to the fees and expenses described herein which are payable irrespective of profitability.
 Such fees and expenses include asset-based fees of 0.75% per annum.
-Additional charges include brokerage fees of approximately 0.04% per annum in the aggregate and selling commissions.
+Additional charges include brokerage fees of approximately 0.03% per annum in the aggregate and selling commissions.
 For the avoidance of doubt, selling commissions are not included in the Fund's breakeven calculation.
-The Fund is expected to earn Treasury Income equal to 0.49% per annum, based upon the yield of 3- month United States Treasury Securities as of January 31, 2017, or a maximum of \$0.12 per annum per Share at \$25.00 as the NAV per Share.
+The Fund is expected to earn Treasury Income equal to 0.49% per annum per Share at \$25.00 as the NAV per Share.
+The Fund is also expected to earn Money Market Income equal to 0.45% per annum as of January 31, 2017, or a maximum of \$0.12 per annum per Share at \$25.00 as the NAV per Share.
 The Fund is also expected to earn Money Market Income equal to 0.45% per annum as of January 31, 2017, or a maximum of \$0.11 per annum per Share at \$25.00 as the NAV per Share.
-Because the Fund's current Treasury and/or Money Market Income does not exceed its fees and expenses, the Fund will need to have a positive performance that exceeds the difference between the sum of the Fund's Treasury Income and/or Money Market Income and its fees and expenses in order to break-even.
-If the aggregate of the Fund's performance from its holding of futures contracts plus its Treasury Income and/or Money Market Income (earned from its margin and cash management function) does not exceed the Fund's fees and expenses described herein, then the expenses of the Fund could, over time, result in losses to your investment therein.
+The Fund is also expected to earn T-Bill ETF income equal to 0.56% per annum as of January 31, 2017, or a maximum of \$0.14 per Share at \$25.00 as the NAV per Share.
+Because the Fund's current Treasury Income and/or Money Market Income does not exceed its fees and expenses, the Fund will need to have a positive performance that exceeds the difference between the sum of the Fund's Treasury Income, and/or Money Market Income and its fees and expenses in order to break-even.
+If the aggregate of the Fund's performance from its holding of futures contracts plus its Treasury Income and/or Money Market Income (earned from its margin and cash management function) does not exceed the Fund's fees and expenses to your investment therein.
 You may never achieve profits, significant or otherwise.